 Consider reaching out to a few therapists and having a quick phone call or even an introductory session before settling on the one you will use.

 Sex should be a source of joy in our lives and relationships but it’s not always as easy as movies and magazines would like us to believe.
 When sex becomes more stressful than sensual, it might be time to consult a sex therapist.

-Want more sex tips from the pros who get it?
+Want more tips on keeping things cool in the cool in the bedroom?
 Check out the hers blog.